0atman/noboilerplate/scripts/38-autism.md

 	- and we work harder to adhere to them
 	- so we often get frustrated when we see other people not following them

-societal defaults don't come very naturally to us, because they don't often come with matching data:
+societal defaults don't come very naturally to us because they don't often come with matching data:

 ---